mozilla/webmaker-android/_docs/get_started/android.md

 npm install -g weinre
 ```

 In order to make debugging easier, you will also want to tunnel to the local port that `weinre` runs on (the alternative is making sure your local computer and phone are on the same network and looking up your IP address, which is time-consuming and requires constant re-configuration).
-I use `ngrok` to do this.
+You can use `ngrok` to do this.
 You can download it from [the ngrok website](https://ngrok.com/).

 Now that you have `weinre` and `ngrok` installed, first run